 In Helen’s case, she was fortunate.
 The week this worker started a new job her mother had to go into hospice care.
 Helen told her boss: “I’m sorry, can I work four days a week for a while?”
 Her boss said, “Work three.”
 The boss was Ara Creswell, the CEO of Carers Australia, the peak body for carers of children with disabilities, elderly spouses and elderly parents.
 So you’d expect a sympathetic response.
 But before Ara ever took on the job she had strong views on the matter.
 Coming from a big family with an adored mother who lived interstate, Ara had arranged with previous employers to work two weeks a year in the city where her increasingly frail mother lived.

 There are 2.7 million unpaid carers, and according to Ara, it would cost the country $41 billion a year to replace them.
 Baby boomer women are in the paid workforce into their 60s these days so juggling jobs and elder care is a big issue.
 Not every worker has children but most have parents.
-A recent survey of 11,000 women, mostly federal public servants, found 58 per cent were caring for an ageing relative.
+A recent survey of 11,000 women, mostly federal public servants, found 58 percent were caring for an aging relative.
 In the working years, the caring job falls mainly on women.
 (Post-retirement, among the over-65s, men are most often the carers, usually of spouses).
-So how to combine work and elder care is very much a woman’s issue, just as juggling work and childcare turned out to be.
+So how to combine work and eldercare is very much a woman’s issue, just as juggling work and childcare turned out to be.